enthought/mayavi/docs/source/mayavi/examples.rst

 (``room_vis.wrl``) is also provided to show the context of the room in which the fire is taking place.

-  1. With mayavi2 started, select `File->Open->VTK XML file` to load the data.
+  1. With mayavi2 started, select `File->Load data->Open file` to load the
+     data.
 Again, you will see a node on the tree view on the left but nothing on the TVTK scene.
 This dataset contains different scalars and vectors in the same data file.
 If you select the `VTK XML file